jordanella/go-ansi-paintbrush/README.md

 # ANSI Paintbrush

-A Go port of the [C++ ANSI Art rendering library](https://github.com/mafik/ansi-art) originally created by [Marek Rogalski](https://github.com/mafik).
+A Go fork of the [C++ ANSI Art rendering library](https://github.com/mafik/ansi-art) originally created by [Marek Rogalski](https://github.com/mafik).

-ANSI Art Paintbrush allows you to convert images into colorful ASCII art using ANSI escape codes.
+ANSI Paintbrush allows you to convert images into colorful ASCII art using ANSI escape codes.
 It provides a simple interface for loading images, rendering them as ASCII art, and outputting the result in various formats.

 ## Example